 7) Illustrate your returns process

 We are all overwhelmed by how much content we need to read in our hyper-connected world.
-If your e-commerce returns are spelled out in a page of dense, fine print, your customers’ eyes will glaze over.
+If your e-commerce returns policies are spelled out in a page of dense, fine print, your customers’ eyes will glaze over.
 This is the opposite of the transparency that’s so important to include in your returns policy.
 So do what you do on your other pages and make your policy easy to understand with graphics, icons, and images.
 You can even use graphics to inject a little humor into an otherwise dry subject.

 Graphics give cues to help your customers easily understand how returns work on your site.